graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `string`

-A wrapper around Date.prototype.toLocaleDateString.
-Takes a date object, and  a string representing the date portion of the object, formatted according to locale conventions.
+A wrapper around `Date.prototype.toLocaleDateString`.
+Takes a `Date` object, and  a string representing the date portion of the object, formatted according to locale conventions.
 ***
 ### toTimeString ###